CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Configuration Agent

 \subsection{Joint Training}

-In this section, we outline the training pipeline for developing the configuration agent.
-As depicted in Figure~\ref{fig:cons}, we implement three joint training tasks to enhance the model's learning efficiency.
-The first two tasks involve classification and regression to respectively select the optimal reranker and predict the best values for MCTS hyperparameters.
-Additionally, we incorporate a contrastive learning approach to further refine the learning process.
+In this section, we present the training pipeline for the configuration agent (Figure~\ref{fig:cons}).
+It integrates three joint tasks: classification for reranker selection, regression for MCTS hyperparameter prediction, and contrastive learning to further enhance representation quality.